There are many pieces of good advice available with regards to good practices in keeping your Joomla!® website safe and secure.

 - Your website could be taken over (hijacked) - you lose access to the administrator area and you cannot recover it;

-Here are our tips, in no particular order:
+Here is our list of Best-Practices, in no particular order:

 - Choose a good web-host

-- Use extensions that are regularly and recently updated
+- Use extensions that are secure, regularly and recently updated

 - Keep folder and file permissions appropriate